-Net Note: If you are downloading documents in CaseMap format, any attachments associated with the documents will be ignored, even if you select to include attachments with the download.
-When downloading multiple documents Select one of the following options: Group and save documents as a single file - Select this to format all the documents you selected into a single file.
-Save as individual files - Select this to format each document you selected in separate files.
-Compress files in .ZIP format Select this check box if you want to download the files in a compressed (ZIP) file format.
-Tip: Compressed files take up less space on your computer's local drive.
-Files saved in ZIP format can be opened and viewed using any file compression application.
-You can search the Internet for a list of programs (both paid and free) you can use to do this.
-Filename Enter a filename for the downloaded file.
-Download destination Enter the destination where you want the file to be downloaded on your local or network drive, or select Browse to browse to a location.
-For example, enter: C:\Clients\SmithProject\Cases Formatting Options tab Include the following in the delivered document: Cover page - Select this if you want an introductory cover page as the first page in your document.
-LexisNexis ® logo - Select this if you want LexisNexis ® branding in your downloaded document.
-First and last name on cover page and within footer - Select this to include both your first name and last name on the cover page and in the footer of your documents.
-Page numbering in document - Select a position for the page number from the related options.
-Embedded references as links - Select to embed citations and other references within the document and hyperlink them.
-(Select Italicize embedded legal citations if you want the embedded legal cites to appear in italic type in your documents).
-Users' annotations, highlights, and notes - Select to include document markup from the user, and then specify what type of markup you want included: edits from all users (including your own) or just edits made my others (and not you).
-Font type Select the font to use in your documents.
+Enter a filename for the downloaded file.

+Formatting Options tab

+Include the following in the delivered document:

+- Cover page Select this if you want an introductory cover page as the first page in your document. - LexisNexis[®] logo Select this if you want LexisNexis[®] branding in your downloaded document. - First and last name on cover page and within footer Select this to include both your first name and last name on the cover page and in the footer of your documents. - Page numbering in document Select a position for the page number from the related options. - Embedded references as links Select to embed citations and other references within the document and hyperlink them.
+(Select Italicize embedded legal citations if you want the embedded legal cites to appear in italic type in your documents). - Users' annotations, highlights, and notes Select to include document markup from the user, and then specify what type of markup you want included: edits from all users (including your own) or just edits made my others (and not you).

-Tip: The Times New Roman font is best for cases, statutory materials, and any long documents that are typically read in printed form.
+The Times New Roman font is best for cases, statutory materials, and any long documents that are typically read in printed form.
 Courier is best for tables and other types of content that don't display well with varying font widths.
-Font size Select the desired font size for your documents.

 Line spacing Choose either single or double spacing for your documents.
-Note: Double-spacing is not recommended for documents using dual column format.
+Double-spacing is not recommended for documents using dual column format.
 Double-spacing is not applied to tables, case citations, or spreadsheets.
 Styling Bold search terms - Select this if you want pagination to appear in bold type in your documents.
 Italicize search terms - Select this if you want your search terms to appear in italic type in your documents.
 Underline search terms - Select this if you want your search terms underlined.
 Bold reporter page numbers - Select this if you want page numbers from the associated reporter to appear in bold type.
-Content-Specific Options tab Statutes Select Include annotations to include any annotations that are associated with the statutes.
-Deliver full case document Select this option to deliver the full case document, along with the following options: Show Shepard's Signal TM indicators - Select this to include the Shepard's Signal indicator symbol next to cites in the document.
+Content-Specific Options Statutes tab Select Include annotations to include any annotations that are associated with the statutes.
+Deliver full case document Select this option to deliver the full case document, along with the following options: Show Shepard's SignalTM indicators - Select this to include the Shepard's Signal indicator symbol next to cites in the document.
 These indicators help you understand whether the cite references "good law".
 Show Headnotes - Select this to include the headnotes for the case with each document.
 Show Core Terms - Select this to include the core terms for the case with each document.
 Show Case Summary - Select this to include the case summary with each document.
 Deliver Case Summary only Choose this option to deliver only the case summary.
-Note: If no case summary for a delivered document exists, the document will be delivered instead.
+If no case summary for a delivered document exists, the document will be delivered instead.
 Number of Columns Choose one of the following: Dual - Select this to save case law documents in dual column format.
 Single - Select this to save documents formatted in a single column.
 Download Click this to download your documents.
 Cancel Click this to return to your search results without downloading your documents.

-Once the document is saved to disk and you are viewing it in Microsoft® Word, you can view any of the LexisNexis legal links in the footer by first double-clicking on the footer.
+1 Once the document is saved to disk and you are viewing it in Microsoft[®] Word, you can view any of the LexisNexis legal links in the footer by first double-clicking on the footer.
 Once you do this, the footer (along with the links in it) become active.
 From here, to open the corresponding web page, press Ctrl as you select the specific link you want to view.